kwonus/Quelle-Obsolete/Clarity-Syntax.md

 | Ordinary statement                         | "search for this text" // "search for other text"          |
 | Ordinary statement with a dependent clause | "search for this text" // "search for other text" \| print |

 In the last example above, the final print verb is the dependent clause.
 Dependent clauses are identified as the statement that begins after the pipe symbol ( | ).
 There are two functions associated with dependent clauses: printing search results and defining macros.
-Macro definitions are a mechanism of making Clarity extensible by the user.
+Macro definitions are a mechanism of making Quelle extensible by the user.
 Macros are defined the next section and are often referred to as "statement labels".
 Printing is described in section IX.

 Consider this example of executing SEARCH: